If you would like to talk to someone about epilepsy, our trained advisers are here to help.

 - You may lose control of your bladder and/or bowels

-- You might have difficulty breathing, causing a blue tinge around your mouth
+- Your breathing may be affected, causing a blue tinge around your mouth

 If the seizure starts on one side of the brain and spreads to affect both sides, it’s called a focal to bilateral tonic-clonic seizure.
 If you have this type of seizure, you might get the symptoms of a focal seizure immediately before you lose consciousness.

 How long do tonic-clonic seizures last?

 Most tonic-clonic seizures last between one and 3 minutes.
 If a tonic-clonic seizure lasts longer than five minutes, this is called status epilepticus and you may need emergency medical treatment.

 What happens after a tonic-clonic seizure?

 After a tonic-clonic seizure, you might have a headache and feel sore, tired and very unwell.
 You might feel confused, or have memory problems.
 You might go into a deep sleep.
 When you wake up, minutes or hours later, you might still have a headache, feel sore and have aching muscles.

 The length of time it takes to recover after a tonic-clonic seizure is different from one person to the next.
 Some people feel better after an hour or 2, but for some people it can take several days to feel ‘back to normal’.

 Some people find they have temporary weakness or can’t move part of their body after they’ve had a seizure.
 This is called Todd’s paresis or Todd’s paralysis.
 It can last from a few minutes up to 36 hours, before going away.